Rokimajo/rpi-datasci-hum-sensor/README.md

 Next up was choosing one or more of these sensors to solve a personal problem I had.
 Most of these are irrelevant to my situation, I wouldn't have much personal use for a Gyroscope or Magnetometer.
 The one that jumped out to me was **Humidity**, and let me explain why.

 My room is on the highest floor, and sadly I have the problem of having quite a bit of humidity inside my room.
-This brings the annoying side effect of promoting mold growth if I don't watch this carefully.
+This brings the annoying side effect of promoting mold growth if I don't watch this carefully, as this has been most prevalent around my window sills.
 Luckily, I do have two windows that open on both sides, that can promote airflow and quickly get rid of this humidity.
 But there is a catch.
 If the humidity outside is higher than inside, this will only worsen the effect[^2].

 So, the plan is this: